miegl/PiFmAdv/README.md

 The more general syntax for running Pi-FM-RDS is as follows:

 ```
-pi_fm_adv [-freq freq] [-audio file] [-ppm ppm_error] [-pi pi_code] [-ps ps_text] [-rt rt_text] [-pty program_type][-dev deviation] [-cutoff cutoff_freq] [-preemph preemphasis_mode] [-nords]
+pi_fm_adv [-freq freq] [-audio file] [-ppm ppm_error] [-rds rds] [-pi pi_code] [-ps ps_text] [-rt rt_text] [-pty program_type][-dev deviation] [-cutoff cutoff_freq] [-preemph preemphasis_mode]
 ```

 All arguments are optional:

 * `-freq` specifies the carrier frequency (in MHz).
 Example: `-freq 107.9`.
 * `-audio` specifies an audio file to play as audio.
-The sample rate does not matter: Pi-FM-ADV will resample and filter it.
-If a stereo file is provided, Pi-FM-ADV will produce an FM-Stereo signal.
+The sample rate does not matter: PiFmAdv will resample and filter it.
+If a stereo file is provided, PiFmAdv will produce an FM-Stereo signal.
 Example: `-audio sound.wav`.
 The supported formats depend on `libsndfile`.
 This includes WAV and Ogg/Vorbis (among others) but not MP3.
-Specify `-` as the file name to read audio data on standard input (useful for piping audio into Pi-FM-ADV, see below).
+Specify `-` as the file name to read audio data on standard input (useful for piping audio into PiFmAdv, see below).
 * `-pi` specifies the PI-code of the RDS broadcast.
 4 hexadecimal digits.
 Example: `-pi FFFF`.
 * `-ps` specifies the station name (Program Service name, PS) of the RDS broadcast.
 Limit: 8 characters.
 Example: `-ps RASP-PI`.
 * `-rt` specifies the radiotext (RT) to be transmitted.
 Limit: 64 characters.
 Example::  `-rt 'Hello, world!'`.
 * `-pty` specifies the program type.
 0 - 31.
 Example: `-pty 10` (EU: Pop music).
 See https://en.wikipedia.org/wiki/Radio_Data_System for more program types.
 * `-dev` specifies the frequency deviation (in KHz).
 Example `-dev 25.0`.
-* `-cutoff` specifies the cutoff frequency (in Hz, 'compliant' for 15,000Hz or 'quality' for 22,050Hz) used by Pi-FM-ADV's internal lowpass filter.
+* `-cutoff` specifies the cutoff frequency (in Hz) used by PiFmAdv's internal lowpass filter.
 Values greater than 15000 are not compliant.
 Use carefully.
 * `-preemph` specifies which preemph should be used, since it differs from location.
 For Europe choose 'eu', for the US choose 'us'.
 * `-ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).
 * `-ppm` specifies your Raspberry Pi's oscillator error in parts per million (ppm), see below.
-* `-raw` raw mode expects 44100HZ bitrate, 2 channels and PCM 16 bit.
-* `-nords` will disable the RDS broadcast.
+* `-rds` RDS broadcast switch.

-By default the PS changes back and forth between `Pi-FmAdv` and a sequence number, starting at `00000000`.
+By default the PS changes back and forth between `PiFmAdv` and a sequence number, starting at `00000000`.
 The PS changes around one time per second.

 ### Clock calibration (only if experiencing difficulties)

 The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
 The Raspberry Pi's oscillator error may be above this figure.
-That is where the `-ppm` parameter comes into play: you specify your Pi's error and Pi-FM-ADV adjusts the clock dividers accordingly.
+That is where the `-ppm` parameter comes into play: you specify your Pi's error and PiFmAdv adjusts the clock dividers accordingly.

-In practice, I found that Pi-FM-ADV works okay even without using the `-ppm` parameter.
+In practice, I found that PiFmAdv works okay even without using the `-ppm` parameter.
 I suppose the receivers are more tolerant than stated in the RDS spec.

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
 Using [Audacity](http://audacity.sourceforge.net/) for example determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
 Therefore, my ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that my sampling device (audio card) has no clock error...**

-### Piping audio into Pi-FM-ADV
+### Piping audio into PiFmAdv

-If you use the argument `-audio -`, Pi-FM-ADV reads audio data on standard input.
-This allows you to pipe the output of a program into Pi-FM-ADV.
+If you use the argument `-audio -`, PiFmAdv reads audio data on standard input.
+This allows you to pipe the output of a program into PiFmAdv.
 For instance, this can be used to read MP3 files using Sox:

 ```
 sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./pi_fm_adv -audio -
 ```

-Or to pipe the AUX input of a sound card into Pi-FM-ADV:
+Or to pipe the AUX input of a sound card into PiFmAdv:

 ```
 sudo arecord -fS16_LE -r 44100 -Dplughw:1,0 -c 2 -  | sudo ./pi_fm_adv -audio -